ZupIT/beagle-docs/content/en/ios/libs/overview.md

 We advise using these libs for people that never used Beagle before.

 * [Beagle-Defaults]({{< ref path="/ios/libs/beagle-defaults" lang="en" >}}):
 This lib is meant for more experienced Beagle users and will hold only a few class configurations necessary to use Beagle in an application.
-These configurations include default Network, Logger and Cache classes.
+These configurations include default Network and Logger classes.
 All these are also available in the Scaffold lib above.

 {{% alert color="warning" %}}
 If you wish to configure a project with Beagle from scratch use our [**documentation**]({{< ref path="/ios/getting-started" lang="en" >}})